Quick Start Guide — Final Cut Pro

 - If you want to try Neat Video before purchase, please download the Demo plug-in from Download page

-Double-click the downloaded DMG file to mount the
+- Double-click the downloaded DMG file to mount the disk image.

-In the mounted volume, double-click the PKG to start the
+- In the mounted disk image, double-click the Install file to start it.

-(You may be prompted to enter the Name / Password of the OSX administrator account).
+(you may be prompted to enter the Name / Password of the MacOS administrator account).

 - Start Final Cut and find the plug-in: in the panel Effects > Neat Video > Reduce Noise v5.